Definition of Assault

 Note: State laws are always subject to change through the passage of new legislation, rulings in the higher courts (including federal decisions), ballot initiatives, and other means.
 While we strive to provide the most current information available, please consult an attorney or conduct your own legal research to verify the state law(s) you are researching.

 If you are facing assault and battery charges in Ohio, you should take your case seriously.
 Even if it is just a simple assault or simple battery, you could still get some jail time.
 Therefore, you should hire a criminal defense attorney who can help assess your options and mount a solid defense on your behalf.
-Take an initial first step by pairing up with an Ohio attorney with a free attorney match.
+Take an initial first step by contacting an Ohio criminal defense attorney today.

 Contact a qualified attorney.